Evaguy/346_Documentation/README.md

 # 346_Documentation
-Documentation of projects in school/EPSIC for the ICT branch 346.
+Documentation of multiple projects in school/EPSIC for the ICT branch 346.

 ## TODO :
-* Finish, add and translate the second documentation about NSG (Network Security Group) in Azure
+* Fix and translate the second documentation about VN (Virtual Network) in Azure
 * Finish, add and translate the third documentation about scalability in Azure